irmen/prog8/docs/source/programming.rst

     12345                 ; integer number
     $aa43                 ; hex integer number
-    %100101               ; binary integer number (% is also remainder operator so be careful) "Hi, I am a string"   ; text string
+    %100101               ; binary integer number (% is also remainder operator so be careful) -33.456e52            ; floating point number
-    'a'                   ; petscii value (byte) for the letter a -33.456e52            ; floating point number
+    "Hi, I am a string"   ; text string, encoded with compiler target default encoding 'a'                   ; byte value (ubyte) for the letter a
+    @"Alternate"          ; text string, encoded with alternate encoding
+    @'a'                  ; byte value of the letter a, using alternate encoding

     byte  counter  = 42   ; variable of size 8 bits, with initial value 42